Nexmo/station/_documentation/client-sdk/setup/add-sdk-to-your-app/android.md

 language: android
 ---

-# How to Add the Nexmo Client SDK to your Android App
+# Overview

-This tutorial shows you how to add the  Nexmo Client SDK to your Android app.
+In this guide you learn how to add the Nexmo Client SDK to your Android app.

 ## Prerequisites

-The Nexmo Client SDK requires a minumum Android API level of 23.
+The Nexmo Client SDK requires a minimum Android API level of 23.

 ## To add the Nexmo Client SDK to your project